Tau Scorpii

 Tau Scorpii, Latinized from τ Scorpii, formally known as Paikauhale /,paikau'hɑːlei/, is a star in the southern zodiac constellation of Scorpius.
-The apparent visual magnitude of Tau Scorpii is +2.8, while parallax measurements yield a distance estimate of roughly 470 light-years (150 parsecs) from Earth.
+The apparent visual magnitude of Tau Scorpii is +2.8, which make it among the brightest stars of the Scorpius constellation.
+Parallax measurements yield a distance estimate of roughly 470 light-years (150 parsecs) from Earth.

 Description

-Compared to the Sun, Tau Scorpii is a massive OB star with 15 times the Sun's mass and more than six times the radius of the Sun.
-It is radiating about 20,400 times the Sun's luminosity from its outer envelope at an effective temperature of 31,440 K. This gives it the blue-white hue characteristic of B-type stars.
+Tau Scorpii is a B-type star with an early spectral classification of B0.2V.
+It has 15 times the Sun's mass and 6.4 times the radius of the Sun.
+It is radiating about 25,000 times the Sun's luminosity from its photosphere at an effective temperature of 28,860 K. This gives it the blue-white hue characteristic of B-type stars.
 As yet there is no evidence of a companion in orbit around τ Sco.
 It is a magnetic star whose surface magnetic field was mapped by means of Zeeman–Doppler imaging.
 Tau Scorpii is rotating relatively slowly with a period of 41 days.